vlod/crypto/README.md

 Licensed under the MIT License

-If you're so inclined, shoot me an email vlod [@] vlod.com on how you're using it.
+If you're so inclined, shoot me an email at: vlod [@] vlod.com on how you're using it.
-I'm always curious if you're doing anything cool.
+I'm always curious if you're doing anything cool! :)